 UGC Tool #3 – ShortStack

 One great way to generate UGC is through online contests that center around your brand or product.
-However, creating an effective contest can be challenging if you don’t have the right tools.
+However, creating a compelling competition can be challenging if you don’t have the right tools.

-That’s one place that ShortStack shines – helping businesses and brands create contests that are effective and not a significant pain to pull off.
+That’s one place ShortStack shines – helping businesses and brands create effective contests and not a significant pain to pull off.

-They also allow you to create quizzes, landing pages, giveaways and send emails.
-Their integrated approach is simple and straightforward.
+They also allow you to create quizzes, landing pages, giveaways, and send emails.
+Their integrated approach is simple.

 UGC Tool #4 – Yotpo

-This UGC tool focuses on text testimonials that go on a business’ website.
+This UGC tool focuses on text testimonials on a business’ website.
 They’ve been around since 2011, demonstrating that they’ve got staying power.